kira23j/Next-Projects-Hub/README.md

 2. Change into the project directory of your choice:
     ```bash
       cd Next-Projects-Hub/project-name
+3. install all the dependencies of the project:
+    ```bash
+      npm i
+4. run the project:
+    ```bash
+      npm run dev
-3. Follow the instructions in the project's README to set up and run the application.
+.
+Follow the instructions in the project's README to set up and run the application.
 ### Happy coding! 🚀